svalabs/checkmk_dcd_file_connector/README.md

 It is possible to import an BVQ state file by selecting the corresponding _Data Format_ during the connection configuration.

+## Troubleshooting

+### Logs

+The connector uses the DCD logging.
+Please keep in mind that there are separate log settings for the DCD that allow increasing the log level only for DCD.

+You can also have a look at the [log file](https://docs.checkmk.com/latest/en/dcd.html#_dcd_log_file).

+### omd restart

+If problems occur after an update it is recommend run an `omd restart` once.

+It is also recommended to execute `omd restart` if you happen to stumble upon an error message like `Skipping connection 'import_hosts' because of unknown connector type 'fileconnector'`

 ## Building